Corymbia citriodora lemon-scented gum

-Between the Durand and McCullough buildings there are three tall trees.
-A handsome pair in the outer northwest Quad show how a tall trunk with no branches at all up to a substantial height leaves a detectable record of bygone branches in the form of dimples and pimples on the otherwise smooth trunk.
-As a branch becomes shaded from sunlight as a result of growth in height, abscissic acid (a plant hormone), causes a brittle zone to form at the trunk.
+Between the Durand and McCullough buildings there are three tall trees alongside two others sprouting from stumps.
+A handsome pair in the outer northwest Quad (removed 2015) showed how a tall trunk with no branches at all up to a substantial height can leave a detectable record of bygone branches in the form of dimples and pimples on the otherwise smooth trunk.
+As a branch becomes shaded from sunlight as a result of growth in height, abscissic acid (a plant hormone) causes a brittle zone to form at the trunk.
 Wind then breaks the branch off cleanly.
-Higher up on these two trees are branchlets that were killed by freezing; no living tissue remained to respond to the hormone.
-Consequently, these sticks will remain visible for years.
+Higher up on these two trees were branchlets that were killed by freezing; no living tissue remained to respond to the hormone.
+Consequently, those sticks remained visible for years.
 Research on abscissic acid has received military support aimed at defoliating forests.

 In colder sites on campus, trees well over 30 feet have succumbed to our occasional freezes.
 However, in the 2010s, mass plantings of lemon-scented gums took off, with three dozen in closely-spaced plantations on the Campus Drive side of the northeast buildings of Knight Management Center (2011), almost 30 surrounding the Miller and Lieberman Houses in the Kennedy Graduate Residences (2014), and a couple of dozen in a row along Fremont Road at the Central Energy Facility.
 Also see a pair off Buckeye Lane at the Schwab Residential Center.

 A specimen with the largest girth of any seen locally snuggles up to the right end of 410 Sheridan Avenue in Palo Alto.
 It was planted in 1977, when the building was constructed.
 Run your hand over the rippled musculature of the trunk.
 Find three nearby, next to the creek in the parking lot at 340 Portage Ave; hopefully they survive upcoming development in that area.